-As the Hatters prepare to face Birmingham City in the Sky Bet Championship tomorrow afternoon, here’s all you need to know about our opponents.
+The Hatters face Birmingham City in the Sky Bet Championship tomorrow afternoon, so here’s all you need to know about our opponents.

-Following the departure of Garry Monk over the summer, Spaniard Pep Clotet took charge.
-The 42-year-old entered coaching and management in his 20’s, spending eight years in Spain with Cornella, Espanyol and Figueres.
+Spaniard Pep Clotet took interim charge of the club in the summer, following the departure of Garry Monk.
+The 42-year-old entered coaching and management in his 20s, spending eight years in Spain with Cornella, Espanyol and Figueres.

 After spells with Malmo, Halmstad, Viking and Malaga between 2010 and 2013, Clotet moved to England – becoming assistant under Garry Monk at Swansea City and Leeds United until 2017.

 He then took charge of Oxford United before being sacked in January 2018, then joining Birmingham as assistant manager two months later.

 Clotet was announced as the club’s permanent head coach in December 2019.